 Beyond Academics: Goal setting, the science of studying, resilience, managing stress, thriving on campus, the Georgetown student experience, effective note-taking

 All College Prep students have access to the University Writing Center, a free service offered by trained Georgetown University students and faculty.
 Regardless of how little or how much progress you have made on an assignment, the Writing Center can help with all aspects of the writing process and is designed to help you improve your critical thinking, revision, and editing skills.
-If you already have a draft of your personal statement for college applications, The Writing Center can assist with editing your draft.
+If you already have a draft of your personal statement for college applications, the Writing Center can assist with editing your draft.

 If you are a rising senior, two optional college application assistance workshops are available for an additional fee of $295.
-These sessions will cover the personal statement for the common application (selecting a topic, writing the essay, and receiving a detailed critique and edit of student essays), as well as putting together a resume and practicing for college interviews.
+These sessions will cover the personal statement for the common application (selecting a topic, writing the essay, and receiving a detailed critique and editing of student essays), as well as putting together a resume and practicing for college interviews.
 These two sessions will each be three hours in length and will not conflict with credit courses or College Prep Seminars.

 It was amazing to be surrounded by such high caliber students and staff who were all encouraging and fabulous to work with.
 I took away many positive things from my week as a Summer Hoya.